Any advice appreciated

 It takes time to heal.
 I had 2 weeks of misery before my digestive system settled down after emergency surgery.
 I was just dealing with pain and the shock of having a colostomy.
 I drank a lot of Ensure "Enlive" protein shakes rather than eat much solid food during those first 2 weeks.
 Every time I got gas... whoa...
 I freaked out.
 Just the thought of this thing that is normally inside my body is now outside, troubled me.
 As time passes we heal.

-Walking helps the more he can get up and put his shoulders to the wall so that he is upright completely and then walk around even just around the bed helps a lot now that still means gas will fill up the bag but it's more comfortable than being inside his intestines
+Walking helps.
+The more he can get up and put his shoulders to the wall so that he is upright completely, and then walk around, even just around the bed, helps a lot.
+Now, that still means gas will fill up the bag, but it's more comfortable than being inside his intestines.

 You have gotten some good advice here.
 I would just add that with an ileostomy, gas can be an ongoing problem, even after all the healing and adjusting of diet.
-If your husband eats foods that cause gas, ie, onions, cruciferous vegetables, beans, etc., he can expect to get gas, just as anyone would.
+If your husband eats foods that cause gas, i.e., onions, cruciferous vegetables, beans, etc., he can expect to get gas, just as anyone would.
 It's just that it can become more uncomfortable when you only have your small intestine, and the gas gets trapped in there, it can be pretty painful.
 Just a reality.

 Terry

-I have a temporary loop ileostomy (3 years now-long story) and I don’t recall ever having experienced any painful gas after my surgery.
-Prior to my surgery I had painful gas issues especially after consuming milk or ice cream.
+I have a temporary loop ileostomy (3 years now-long story) and I don't recall ever having experienced any painful gas after my surgery.
+Prior to my surgery, I had painful gas issues especially after consuming milk or ice cream.
 Now if I eat either, my bag will fill with air or bubbles but no internal pain ever as I had once experienced.
 Maybe he is eating or drinking something causing this.
 Or as others have suggested being a newbie to this recent surgery it could all be part of the healing process.
-Also, with a temporary ileostomy, if one’s colon and related parts are still functional awaiting a reversal, passing gas through the original route can happen as well although rare…I refer to them as little fartlettes an occasionally a bit of solid waste (mucus) this was frightening for me and my fears relieved when reading on this site others have experienced the same things.
+Also, with a temporary ileostomy, if one's colon and related parts are still functional awaiting a reversal, passing gas through the original route can happen as well although rare…I refer to them as little fartlettes and occasionally a bit of solid waste (mucus) this was frightening for me and my fears relieved when reading on this site others have experienced the same things.
 Brace yourselves for many questions that the surgeons and staff may have forgotten to mention to you…this site was a Godsend for me and my fears so you have come to the right place….Time heals… jb

 Little fartlettes... too funny!
 About a week after getting my colostomy, I was stumbling around the house and suddenly got the "gotta fart" feeling.
 Forgot I had a colostomy..... yep, had a mini mucus explosion.
 That's how experience works.
 I'll never do that again.